Erie insurance review 2023

 Online quoting is not available

 Only writes policies in 12 states and the District of Columbia

 Erie life insurance endorsements

-Erie offers a life insurance calculator on its website to help customers get a sense of the different life insurance options the company offers and what product may work best to fit their needs.
-From there, customers can request a quote online or reach out to an independent Erie agent for assistance.
+Erie provides a life insurance calculator on its website to help customers decide which type of policy may best fit their needs.
+From there, customers can request to be paired with an independent Erie agent to get a quote.